-Once you know that a DBS check is required and the type of check, please contact your relevant HR Co-ordinator with the following information:
+Once you know a DBS check is required and what type of check is needed, please contact your HR Co-ordinator with the following information:

-If the applicant is already registered for the DBS Update Service, they will need to let their relevant HR Co-ordinator know as they may not need to submit a DBS application form if the check is at the right level and type of 'workforce' for the role.
-Find out more on the GOV.UK DBS Update Service webpage.
+If the applicant is already registered for the DBS Update Service, they will need to let their HR Co-ordinator know.
+They may not need to submit a DBS application form if the check is at the right level and type of 'workforce' for the role.
+Find out more on the government's DBS Update Service webpage.
 In these circumstances, the applicant will need to bring their original certificate to HR so that the correct level of check can be verified.

 3. Know the timescales for DBS checks

-The processing times can vary, but typically range from 2-5 days in most cases to up to 8 weeks.
-The speed of processing does depend upon the online form being filled in correctly.
+The processing times can vary, but typically range from two to five days (in most cases), up to eight weeks.
+The speed of processing depends upon the online form being filled in correctly.
 Errors on the form can cause significant delays.

 4. Dealing with the outcome of the check

-Once the applicant's DBS check has been completed, they will receive an email notifying them of this and their DBS disclosure certificate will be sent out to them in the post.
-Their HR Co-ordinator will also receive an email confirming the status of their check and will input these details onto iTrent (i.e. certificate disclosure number, date of check and level of check).
+Once the applicant's DBS check has been completed, they'll receive an email notifying them and their DBS disclosure certificate will be sent out to them in the post.
+Their HR Co-ordinator will also receive an email confirming the status of their check and will input these details onto iTrent (for example a certificate disclosure number, date of check and level of check).

 Once updated, managers who have access to Manager Self Service (MSS) will be able to view this information via the 'Checks' link in MSS.

-If HR receive a DBS disclosure back that is of concern, a member of the HR Team, normally the HR Operations Manager, will contact you to advise on the next steps.
+If HR receive a DBS disclosure that is of concern, a member of the HR Team (usually email@example.com), will contact you to advise on the next steps.